-As of September 30, 2004, we have outstanding \$195.9 million, 7.75% senior subordinated notes due in February 2008, with interest due semi-annually.
+As of March 31, 2004 we have outstanding \$195.9, net of discount, 7.75% senior subordinated notes due in February 2008, with interest due semi-annually.
 The notes also contain default (including cross-default) provisions and covenants restricting many of the same transactions as under our credit facility.
 The indenture which governs our 7.75% senior subordinated notes prohibits incurring additional indebtedness unless our fixed charge coverage ratio is at least 2:1 for the four most recently ended fiscal quarters determined on a proforma basis as if the additional debt had been incurred at the beginning of the period.
 The definition of our fixed charge coverage ratio under the indenture is essentially equivalent to that under our credit agreement.
 If we fail to maintain the required ratio under the indenture, our borrowings are limited to the credit facility, the subordinated indenture, renewals of existing debt that is permitted under the indenture plus an additional \$25.0 million of indebtedness.
-The notes also contain default (including cross default) provisions and covenants restricting many of the same transactions as under the credit facility.
+The note also contains default (including cross default) provisions and covenants restricting many of the same transactions as under the credit facility.
+We have not met our covenants under the credit facility and we are currently seeking a waiver of such covenant requirements.
+The cross default provisions under the notes are not triggered until acceleration occurs.
+Our primary lender has not notified us that a default has occurred and we, in light of past practice with the primary lender is remote.
+Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
+In the event the primary lender is remote.
+Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
+In the event the primary lender is remote.
+Therefore, we believe the likelihood of cross default under the notes as a result of such acceleration is also remote.
+In the event the primary lender does declare us in default and accelerates the credi

 Section 404 of the Sarbanes-Oxley Act of 2002 requires, beginning with our 2004 Annual Report, our management to report on our internal controls over financial reporting and for our independent certified registered public accounting firm to attest this report.
 We are in the process of pursuing compliance with Section 404.
 As mentioned in Item 4, our independent certified registered public accounting firm identified an overall material weakness in our internal controls during our audit as of December 31, 2003.
-As such, we may not be successful in complying with Section 404 prior to the due date of our certification.
+As such, we may not be successful in complying with Section 404 prior to the due date of our 2004 Annual Report.
 Failure to comply with Section 404 could result in a reduced ability to obtain financing, the loss of clients, decreased stock price, penalties and additional expenditures to meet the Section 404 requirements.